What Happens to Your Relationships When You Start Growing: The Truth About Change

 new version.
 Invitations become less frequent.
 Conversations become more

 surface-level.
-They're polite, they're pleasant, and they're pulling away.
-This
+They are polite, pleasant, and pulling away.
+This type of loss

-type of loss can feel worse than outright conflict because there's nothing
+can feel worse than outright conflict because there’s nothing concrete to

-concrete to address.
-The friendship just fades, and wondering about having done
+address.
+The friendship just fades, and wondering about having done something

 Nothing wrong happened.
 Something